-This finding can be made, in that the proposed facility will be co-located on top of an existing commercial office building and will be compatible with the existing commercial development on the subject property.
+This finding can be made, in that the proposed facility will be co-located on top of an existing monopole and will be compatible with the existing rural residential development on the subject property and surrounding area.

 6. The proposed development project is consistent with the Design Standards and Guidelines (sections 13.11.070 through 13.11.076), and any other applicable requirements of this chapter.